gvwilson/sdxpy/src/interp/index.md

 3. Add a `catch` statement to handle these errors.

+### More Statements {: .exercise}

+Add `print` and `repeat` commands to the interpreter so that the following program produces the output shown:

+[% inc pat="doubling.*" fill="tll out" %]

+Does your `repeat` command handle "repeat zero times" correctly, i.e., does it handle the program below?
+If so,
+what does your `do_repeat` function return as a result in this case?

+[% inc file="repeat_zero.tll" %]

 ### Tracing {: .exercise}

 Add a `--trace` command-line flag to the interpreter.
-When enabled, it makes TLL print a messages showing each function call and its result.
+When enabled, it makes TLL print a message showing each function call and its result.

 ### While Loops {: .exercise}